christianhelle/gfic/README.md

 ### Future
-I will add a bunch of CLI arguments for batch image processing operations like: resize, brigten, darken, and the ability to combine multiple images into a collage and apply effects to it
+I will add a bunch of CLI arguments for batch image processing operations like: brigten, darken, and the ability to combine multiple images into a collage and apply effects to it